Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-4.md

 "You're making that up, brother," Ardex said.

 "No, no, I remember that too," Feria said.

-She hung against the boundary again, which refracted their vision as if they were swimming underwater, but was otherwise invisible.
-She kept trying to hold Bella's paw.
+She leaned against the boundary again, which refracted their vision as if they were swimming underwater, but was otherwise invisible.
+She kept _trying_ to hold Bella's paw.
 Even as it faded and the Goddess of Wisdom trembled.

 "You _can't_ create _something_ out of _nothing_," said Darus.
 "Any time you create fire and heat, brother, you must _take_ something else away somewhere.
 It needs fuel.
 It needs to be offset with a payment."